ngrx-utils/ngrx-utils/README.md

 * No provide string based select with Select decorator, use `@Pluck` instead.
 Because you can use pipeable operator with `@Select` and it still has correct type inference inside: `@Select(getState, map(a /* 'a' has correct type infer */ => a.b))`

-* Better type inference with ofAction pipeable operator and use instanceof to filter action instead of call `new Action().type`.
-You won't have to use type cast too.
+* You won't have to use type cast in `ofAction` operator

 See [changelog](CHANGELOG.md) for latest changes.